-Step 1: verbal reminder e.g. "Please could you concentrate on what I have asked you to do"
+Step 1: "Please could you concentrate on what I have asked you to do" Verbal reminder about behaviour expectations.

-Step 2: action within the classroom e.g. move seats, "I am taking action to help you improve your behaviour"
+Step 2: "I am taking action to help you improve your behaviour".
+Action within the classroom e.g. move seats.
+Reminder about consequences of Step 3.